keldaanCommunity/pokemonAutoChess/policy.md

     Use a mobile device or web browser to access our content Contact us via email, social media, or on any similar technologies When you mention us on social media

 We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:

-We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes: